 Another focus of the mayor’s office to make it easier to build new Accessory Dwelling Units so that seniors can age in place, and create below market housing for college students and others who don’t need a lot of space.
 Learn more about how the city is doing this.

-The city is also working with Berkeley Unified School District to create employee housing for teachers and classified staff in order to improve affordability for middle-income earners.
+Finally, the city is in ongoing talks with Berkeley Unified School District to create housing for teachers and classified staff so that they can afford to live in the community where they work.